SDINAHET/betty_install/README.md

 ## Conclusion

-This configuration ensures that \`nano\` will format your C code according to the Betty style guide.
-Additionally, the Betty checker tool can help automate the process of verifying code style compliance.
+This configuration ensures that `nano` will format your C code according to the Betty style guide.
+Additionally, the `Betty checker tool` can help automate the process of verifying code style and doc compliance.
 EOL